Web3Camp-Labs/hardhat-metamask-connector/README.md

 ### Transaction not appearing on block explorer
 - Check the browser console for the chainId - ensure it matches your expected network
 - Verify MetaMask is on the correct network

+### Error: "Cannot read properties of undefined"
+- Make sure you have the `accounts` field in your network configuration in `hardhat.config.ts`
+- Hardhat requires this field even though MetaMask Connector doesn't use it
+- Use a dummy private key: `accounts: ["0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80"]`

 ### Port already in use
 - Change the port: `new MetamaskConnector(9000)`